Extreme ironing: Underwater

-On 16 June 2018 a freediver, Roland Piccoli, ironed a T-shirt at a depth of 42 m (138 ft) in the world's deepest pool (Y-40) in Montegrotto Terme Italy.
+On 16 June 2018, a freediver, Roland Piccoli, ironed a T-shirt at a depth of 42 m (138 ft) in the world's deepest pool (Y-40) in Montegrotto Terme Italy.

+Related activities

 Extreme Ironing has inspired other forms of unusual extreme activity, such as Extreme Cello Playing.

 In popular culture

 The activity rose high enough in the zeitgeist to land an appearance on the long-running soap opera EastEnders.
 The 2 August 2004 episode featured a reference to the then-current altitude record holders the Hot Plate Brothers.
 As the party-loving Kat and Zoe Slater are preparing to go out, they are invited to the launch party at Angie's Den where celebrities—including the brothers—are supposed to appear.

-It is also mentioned in Netflix’s show Dino Girl Gauko Season 1 Episode 6.
+It is also mentioned in Netflix's show Dino Girl Gauko Season 1, Episode 6.